 All scholarship holders will receive an insurance meeting the minimum insurance requirements of the Erasmus+ programme for JMDs.

 Erasmus+ Master Degree Loans enable potential BDMA students to gain access to loans to support their studies.
 The loans are up to 18,000 EUR for a 2-year Master such as BDMA and can cover both living and tuition costs.
+Please notice that these loans are only available for Programme Country students.
 More information is available on the website of the European Commission.

 The application session for 2019-2021 starts on September 15th, 2018.
 There are two distinct application periods, one for those applying for a scholarship, and the other for those applying as fee paying (i.e., self sustained) students.
 More information on the … Continue reading